Congressional District # 14

 The cleanup work at the Kress Creek site was conducted by Kerr-McGee, Tronox and the West Chicago Environmental Response Trust, along with their contractors, under the oversight of U.S. EPA, the State of Illinois, and the local communities.

-Subject to available funding from the DOE reimbursement program, maintenance and monitoring of site restoration will continue for at least three more years, and then the Kress Creek site will be eligible for deletion from the NPL.
+Restoration activities had ceased in 2013 due to the lack of DOE funding to provide reimbursements of site cleanup costs.
+The West Chicago Trust received partial reimbursements of past cleanup costs in April 2015 and is now preparing plans to complete restoration activities.
+Maintenance and monitoring of site restoration will continue for at least three more years, and then the Kress Creek site will be eligible for deletion from the NPL.

-In addition, the local community entities (including West Chicago, Warrenville, DuPage County, the DuPage County Forest Preserve District and the West Chicago Park District) entered into a separate consent decree with Kerr-McGee regarding the cleanup of the site, and have retained a technical representative who is conducting daily oversight of the cleanup on behalf of the local communities.
+In addition, the local community entities (including West Chicago, Warrenville, DuPage County, the DuPage County Forest Preserve District and the West Chicago Park District) entered into a separate consent decree with Kerr-McGee and conducts oversight of site cleanup activities.

-The West Chicago Intergovernmental Forum meets every other month to provide updates to the local communities and regulatory authorities on the progress of the cleanup work.
+The West Chicago Intergovernmental Forum met every month to provide updates to the local communities and regulatory authorities on the progress of the cleanup work.
+As worked progressed, the frequency of these meetings were reduced and are now held only on an "as needed" basis.
+Minutes of these meetings as well as other site documents can be found at http://www.epa.gov/region5/cleanup/kerrmcgee/index.htm.

 Many letters have been sent to the EPA Administrator in support of funding for this project, including letters from the US Senate, House of Representatives, Illinois House of Representatives, City of West Chicago, City of Warrenville, DuPage County, and the DuPage County Forest Preserve District.